 2.4.
 Finally, a word about flatwater paddling

-During most of my long solo wilderness expeditions, an important part of my paddling hours where on flatwater: lakes, fjords and even sea straits.
+During most of my long solo wilderness expeditions, an important part of my paddling hours were on flatwater: lakes, fjords and even sea straits.
 While paddling on flatwater might sound boring for many packrafters – your maximum speed is limited to about 4.5km/hour without wind or currents – it is a crucial part of my trips to reach water- and/or glacier-locked areas which would otherwise be impossible.
-During my Qeqqata expedition in Southwest Greenland last summer I paddled across 9 fjords and numerous lakes to be able to cross from Kangerlussuaq to Maniitsoq and back!
+During my Qeqqata expedition in Southwest Greenland in summer 2016 I paddled across 9 fjords and numerous lakes to be able to cross from Kangerlussuaq to Maniitsoq and back!

 When there is no wind and no tidal currents, a descent paddler will paddle at about 4.5km/hour for longer distances in a standard solo packraft like the Alpacka Yukon Yak.
 Flatwater paddling with headwind soon becomes hell – a 2-3 bft headwind is still feasible (although you will already be way slower), a 4 bft headwind will make you suffer big time for minimal progress and should be considered only for a short, crucial section of passage.
-Paddling against stronger winds is pretty much sadomasochistic.
 You will also get very wet from waves breaking against the bow of your raft with the splashwater being blown into your face by the wind.
 A tailwind is more forgiving and will speed you up – I have paddled with 6 bft tailwinds on Lake Wanaka in New Zealand at a speed of 7-8km/h.
 As long as you are paddling in the same direction as the (breaking) waves they don’t need to be a big issue.
 Sidewinds of 4 bft or stronger can be hard both because of the difficulty not to be blown onto the lee shore, and because you are moving parallel to the crest of the waves and stability might become an issue when waves grow higher.

 2.4.1.
 Tidal currents